-In our years representing car accident victims throughout Louisiana, we’ve gained the experience and knowledge necessary to navigate even the most complex self-driving and autonomous vehicle accidents.
+In our years representing car accident victims throughout Louisiana, our New Orleans car accident lawyers have gained the experience and knowledge necessary to navigate even the most complex self-driving and autonomous vehicle accidents.
 We can help you understand and exercise your rights after a collision.
 Contact us now for your free evaluation.

 Since autonomous vehicles hit the market (and the roads) in the U.S., several people have died and suffered injuries in collisions involving “self-driving” cars.
 Just recently, the first death involving a fully autonomous vehicle made headlines in Tempe, Arizona.
 These accidents are tragic, although not entirely unexpected.
 Many auto industry experts predicted that it would be a matter of when, not if, autonomous vehicle accidents would happen.